Amankumar-02/GitTestingRaw/Readme.md

 8. check the diff in added and modified file == git diff fileName
 9. to restore the last saved file data == git checkout fileName

-10. link the github with the local directory to push the code == git remote add origin (repo url)
+10. link the github/remoteRepo with the local directory to push the code == git remote add origin (repo url)
 11. git branch -M main
 12. now push the code == git push -u origin main